LloydsPharmacy: History

-Lloyds made a €12 million settlement to the Irish Health Service Executive (HSE) over a dispute of phased dispensing to medical card holders.
+In 2016, Lloyds made a €12 million settlement to the Irish Health Service Executive over a dispute of phased dispensing to medical card holders.
 Lloyds put a patient’s monthly medication into four separate trays, one for each seven-day period.
 The drugs were supplied to the patient in a single visit.
 This boosted Lloyds income by up to €600 per year for each medical card holder.

 In June 2019, Lloyds acquired Echo, an online prescription fulfilment business in the UK, for an undisclosed sum.

+In April 2022, McKesson's UK businesses – including LloydsPharmacy, the wholesaler AAH, and a travel health service – were purchased by the Aurelius Group.
+In January 2023, Lloyds announced that it would withdraw from all Sainsbury's in-store pharmacies during that year.
+The online prescription service LloydsDirect was sold to rival company Pharmacy2U in October 2023 for an undisclosed sum.

+McKesson UK rebranded as Hallo Healthcare Group and in November 2023, confirmed the sale of its 1,054 LloydsPharmacy high street and community pharmacy branches to new owners, either individually or in regional groups.
+This saved 6,500 branch jobs and ensured that pharmacy services remain available in communities across the UK.
+Following this sale, Lloyds Pharmacy Ltd is no longer part of Hallo Healthcare Group or operating pharmacies.
+Expert Health acquired the rights to the Lloyds Pharmacy name and maintains an online presence.

+In January 2024, it was confirmed that LloydsPharmacy had been placed into liquidation with debts of £293 million (£228 million of which was owed to former parent Admenta UK).